-For the year ended December 31, 2019, pursuant to "Criteria Governing Preparation of Affiliation affiliates, is the same as the company required to be included in the consolidated financial statements of the parent company and its subsidiaries under International Financial Reporting Standard No. 10.
-Also, if relevant information that should be disclosed in the consolidated financial statements of affiliates has all been disclosed in the consolidated financial statements of the parent company and its subsidiaries, it shall not be required to prepare separate consolidated financial statements of affiliates.
+For the year ended December 31, 2020, pursuant to "Criteria Governing Preparation of Affiliation affiliates, is the same as the company required to be included in the consolidated financial statements of the parent company and its subsidiaries under International Financial Reporting Standard No. 10.

+Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated affiliates has all been disclosed in the consolidated financial statements of the parent company and its subsidiaries, it shall not be required to prepare separate consolidated financial statements of affiliates.